 - Physical conditions, such as bed sores, that have not been addressed

 - Unsuitable clothing or covering for the weather

 - Unsafe living conditions (no heat or running water; defective electrical wiring, other fire hazards)

 - Desertion of the senior in a public place

 The initial signs of elder abuse may be tough to recognize and may appear to be signs or symptoms of Alzheimer’s or increased frailty.
 Additionally, a caregiver who is abusing the older adult may justify signs of abuse away.
 To help prevent abuse, make sure to visit and call senior loved ones frequently, and watch for any changes in the older person’s personality or behavior.
 If any indicators of elder abuse are witnessed or suspected, they should be reported immediately.

 Live Well at Home can help families keep seniors safe, happy, and healthy.
-As the number one home care agency in Sacramento and the surrounding areas, we can provide in-home care services, including specialized Alzheimer’s care, to ensure that seniors are well cared for.
-Contact us online or call us at 916-459-3220 for a professional in-home assessment to learn how our Sacramento senior care services can help your loved one.
+As the number one Carmichael senior care agency, we can provide in-home care services, including specialized Alzheimer’s care, to ensure that seniors are well cared for.
+Contact us online or call us at 916-459-3220 for a professional in-home assessment to learn how our Carmichael senior care services can help your loved one.
 To find out more about the other areas we serve in California, please visit our Service Area page.